 Gunn also had the chance to really get more development out of some of the characters.
 For a majority of the film, the team is separated on their side quest which made me think of The Empire Strikes Back in a lot of ways.
 We were given the chance to really find out more about who they are.The best that was fleshed out was Yondu (Michael Rooker).
 To start off, he was probably my favorite character in the entire film because Rooker really had some scene stealing moments.
 When it ended, I actually cared about him and it kind of proved that he’s more than a Ravager.
 Rocket is given more depth about why he became a pest with everyone else and why he keeps stealing everything in sight.
 Both of them have a lot of screen time with each other.
 This gives why Nebula (Karen Gillan) is the way she is and it brought out sympathy towards her.
 Gillan still does an over-the-top performance here, I can honestly forgive it.
 Highly unexpected.

-There were some problems I had with the film overall: The villains, which these gold people are known as the Sovereign people, and pretty much every time they show up to follow the Guardians, I feel like they’re pretty wasteful in the scenes they’re in and makes them unnecessary, to begin with.
+There were some problems I had with the film overall.
+First off, the villains, which these gold people are known as the Sovereign people, were pretty wasteful in the scenes they’re in and makes them unnecessary, to begin with.
+They pretty much show up occasionally to follow the Guardians.
 Even though some scenes that included them made me laugh, they took me out and made me question, “Why are you here?”
 Also, it was a bit too long mildly due to the second act’s pace.
 Thinkin’ if it could’ve shaved off seven minutes, it would’ve been better.